-The main goal of the Gaia mission is to make the largest, most precise three-dimensional map of our Galaxy by surveying an unprecedented one per cent of its population of 100 billion stars.
+The main goal of the Gaia mission is to make the largest, most precise three-dimensional map of our Galaxy by surveying an unprecedented one per cent of the galaxy's population of 100 billion stars.

 During the mapping, Gaia will detect and very accurately measure the motion of each star in its orbit around the centre of the Galaxy.
-Much of this motion was imparted upon each star during its birth and studying it allows astronomers to peer back in time, to when the Galaxy was first forming.
+Much of this motion was imparted upon each star during its birth; studying this motion allows astronomers to peer back in time, to when the Galaxy was first forming.
 By constructing a detailed map of the stars, Gaia will provide a crucial tool to study the formation of our Galaxy, the Milky Way.

 The L2 Orbit